 Only in extremely rare circumstances will the College close due to inclement weather.
 There will be a number of times when the public schools might close, but the campus will remain open.
 Also, the campus might close only for morning classes and reopen for afternoon and evening classes.
 In the event of a forced cancellation, announcements will be made on every major radio station surrounding the five or six county area.
 The stations will be notified by 7 a.m.
 Students are encouraged not to call the College switchboard, but instead, listen carefully to the announcement for specific instructions on your local radio or television stations.
 Also, if the college closes, NC State will post an announcement on Twitter at "tweetsatncsc.”

 North Central State College computer and network resources are privileges provided to conduct the legitimate business of the College and to support the mission of the institution.
 The purpose of this statement is to outline the policies and procedures that promote the security and integrity of the College’s computer systems and the information contained on those systems and that provide a framework for responsible access to computing resources.
-The President of the College, the Vice President for Academic Services, deans, or instructors may elect to impose additional requirements or restrictions.
+The President of the College, the Chief Academic Officer, deans, or instructors may elect to impose additional requirements or restrictions.
 North Central State College extends these principles and guidelines to systems outside the College which are accessed via the College’s facilities.
 Computing or network providers outside of North Central State College may impose their own additional conditions of appropriate use, for which users at North Central State College are responsible.
-A complete copy of the North Central State College Computer and Network Resource Use Policy is available for review in the Office of Human Resources.

 North Central State College is committed to providing an environment that emphasizes the dignity and worth of every member of its community and that is free from harassment and discrimination based upon race, color, religion, national origin, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, age, political ideas, marital or family status, pregnancy, physical or mental disability, genetic information, gender identity, gender expression, or sexual orientation.
 Such an environment is necessary to a healthy learning, working, and living atmosphere because discrimination and harassment undermine human dignity and the positive connection among all people at the College.
 Acts of discrimination, harassment, sexual misconduct, stalking, and retaliation will be addressed consistent with this policy.